 The convergence of neuroscience and cyberlearning could provide new insights into why particular interventions help some learners but not others.
 Perspectives from neuroscience can help refine our understanding about who is helped, how much they are helped, and under what conditions will the interventions may help.
 Cyberlearning has a key role to play in educational research, particularly as tools and methods enable feasible studies “in the wild” of classrooms and everyday activity.
 This primer discusses some of the key lessons and issues related to the convergence of neuroscience and educational research.
 In the next section, we provide a brief overview of neuroscience concepts.

-Generally, research on cognitive neuroscience seeks to understand the relationships between brain structures and functions, such as perception, thinking, and learning.
+Generally, research on cognitive neuroscienceseeks to understand the relationships between brain structures and functions, such as perception, thinking, and learning.
 For example, cognitive neuroscience research can examine the role of the prefrontal cortex in executive functions and the hippocampus in memory formation.
-Findings in cognitive neuroscience research often converge with cognitive psychology research.
-Cognitive neuroscience and affective neuroscience research also overlap in the investigation of the relationship between emotional and cognitive processes.
+Findings in cognitive neuroscience research may converge with cognitive psychology research.
+Cognitive neuroscience and affective neurosciencer esearch also overlap in the investigation of the relationship between emotional and cognitive processes.
 Affective neuroscience considers the neural mechanisms involved in emotion.
 Initially, research on cognitive aspects of learning was separate from research on emotions, but recently neuroscience has shown how some of the same brain regions are involved in both emotional processing and cognitive processing.
 This relationship has implications for the design and development of learning environments.

 In addition, the emerging area of educational neuroscience (sometimes called Mind, Brain, Education or MBE) links cognitive neuroscience with educational and learning theories.
 While some might consider educational neuroscience as a subset that overlaps different fields, others consider educational neuroscience a distinct collaborative attempt to build tools, methods, and frameworks across (human cognitive) neuroscience, (cognitive) psychology, and educational practice “without imposing a knowledge hierarchy” (Howard-Jones, et al., 2016).
 In the rest of this section we discuss methods, tools, and concepts that are foundational to neuroscience, cyberlearning, and/or to their convergence.

 Techniques to Measure Neural Activity.
-Although direct measures of spatial neural activation and imaging of the brain using fMRI (functional Magnetic Resonance Imaging) or PET (Positron Emission Toography) are not practical in the classroom, there are portable physiological measures––such as fNIRS (functional near infrared spectroscopy), EEG (electroencephalogram), and eye-tracking––that can give an indication of where activity is occurring in the brain.
+Although direct measures of spatial neural activation and imaging of the brain using fMRI (functional Magnetic Resonance Imaging) or PET (Positron Emission Toography) are not practical in the classroom, there are portable physiological measures––such as fNIRS (functional near infrared spectroscopy), EEG (electroencephalogram), and eye-tracking––that can give an indication of where activity is occurring in the brain in real-world learning environments.
 Using such portable and less expensive tools, researchers have begun to examine the connections between brain activity and the process of learning in classrooms and everyday settings.
-In addition, there are projects that bring students, teachers, or other types of learners to a lab so that fMRI or PET can be used before and then again after a classroom or other learning experience.
+In addition, researchers can bring students, teachers, or other types of learners to a lab so that neurophysiological recordings (fMRI or PET) can be collected before and then again after a classroom or other learning experience.

 Attention and Executive Function.
 Attention and executive function are processes that impact how learners take in new information and build knowledge.
 Learners must attend to salient information, practice the coding of information repeatedly, and recode the information in a variety of contexts.
 Executive functions include a set of cognitive processes (including metacognition, self-regulation, as well as working memory, arousal, problem-solving, shifting activities, organizing, and self-monitoring) that are fundamental to learners’ ability to process and retain new information.